greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_statistics.html.md

 The statistics target can be set in the range 0 to 1000, or set it to -1 to revert to using the system default statistics target.

-Setting the statistics target on a parent partition table affects the child partitions.
+Setting the statistics target on a parent partitioned table affects the child partitions.
 If you set statistics to 0 on some columns on the parent table, the statistics for the same columns are set to 0 for all children partitions.
 However, if you later add or exchange another child partition, the new child partition will use either the default statistics target or, in the case of an exchange, the previous statistics target.
 Therefore, if you add or exchange child partitions, you should set the statistics targets on the new child table.

 ### <a id="section_j3p_drv_mt"></a>Automatic Statistics Collection